-Tconfig_PSCell_Conditional = TRRC_delay + TEvent_DU + Tmeasure + TUE_preparation + Tprocessing + T∆ + TPSCell_ DU + 2 ms
+- Tconfig_PSCell_Conditional = TRRC_delay + TEvent_DU + Tmeasure + TUE_preparation + Tprocessing + T∆ + TPSCell_ DU + 2 ms

-TRRC_delay is the RRC procedure delay defined in clause 12 in TS 38.331 [2] for processing the conditional PSCell change command.
+- TRRC_delay is the RRC processing delay defined in Clause 11.2 in 36.331 [16] is the corresponding RRC message is embedded in E-UTRA RRC message, otherwise it is the RRC procedure delay defined in clause 12 in TS 38.331 [2] for processing the conditional PSCell change command.

-TEvent_DU is the delay uncertainty which is the time from when the UE successfully decodes a conditional PSCell change command until a condition exists at the measurement reference point which will trigger the conditional PSCell change.
+- TEvent_DU is the delay uncertainty which is the time from when the UE successfully decodes a conditional PSCell change command until a condition exists at the measurement reference point which will trigger the conditional PSCell change.

-Tmeasure is the measurements time stated in clause 8.11B.2.1.
+- Tmeasure is the measurements time stated in clause 8.11B.2.1.

-TUE_preparation is the UE preparation time for conditional PSCell change, and starts after UE realizes the condition of PSCell change is met and identity of new PSCell is determined.
+- TUE_preparation is the UE preparation time for conditional PSCell change, and starts after UE realizes the condition of PSCell change is met and identity of new PSCell is determined.
 TUE_preparation is up to 10ms.

-Tprocessing is the SW processing time needed by UE, including RF warm up period.
+- Tprocessing is the SW processing time needed by UE, including RF warm up period.
 Tprocessing = 20 ms when source and target cells are in the same FR, and Tprocessing = 40 ms when source and target cells are in different FRs.

-T∆ is time for fine time tracking and acquiring full timing information of the target cell.
+- T∆ is time for fine time tracking and acquiring full timing information of the target cell.
 T∆ = 1*Trs ms.